Take the first steps towards your utility’s net-zero vision

 Challenges

-The fundamental challenge in integrating utility-scale renewables is that renewable energy plants are typically not dispatchable—they cannot generate power 100 percent of the time when called upon.
-Weather-dependent sources such as wind and sunlight are inherently variable due to day/night cycles and changes in
+The fundamental challenge in integrating utility-scale renewable energy sources is that renewable energy plants are typically not dispatchable—they cannot generate power 100 percent of the time when called upon.
+Weather-dependent sources such as wind and sunlight are inherently variable due to day/night cycles and changes in meteorological conditions.

 Solutions